MichaelZalla/StartupSass/README.md

 #### Configuration

-The `config` module defines a number of global Sass variables for controlling some basic attributes of your page, including the maximum width of your content (for large screens), and the base typographic point sizes for large and small screens.
+The `config` module defines a number of global Sass variables for controlling some basic attributes of your page, including the maximum width of your content (for large screens), as well as margins and padding for top-level content sections.

 The module is located at `src/scss/modules/_config.scss`.
 You can extend this module with your own project-specific variables.